 I cut the jack apart so that I could lay it flat.
 Basically, I cut the sleeves off and cut down the seam of the sleeve, then cut the jacket apart at the sides.

-My hat pattern was just a little too big for any the jackets parts, so I sewed the top of one of the sleeves onto the side of the jacket.
+My hat pattern was just a little too big for any of the jacket’s parts, so I sewed the top of one of the sleeves onto the side of the jacket.
 I tried to hand sew it because that would look cool, but I couldn’t get the needle through the leather very well.
 Luckily, my sewing machine did just fine.

 Next, I sewed the 2 sleeves (or what remained of them) together to make a piece big enough for the brim pattern.
 I just laid one sleeve slightly on top of the other, pinned them together, and sewed.
 With leather, you don’t have to worry about raw edges.